ESAHomeAstronautsInternational Space StationResearchEducationExploration

 Luca Parmitano

-Parmitano graduated from the Liceo Scientifico Statale `Galileo Galilei´ in Catania, Italy, in 1995.
+Luca graduated from the Liceo Scientifico Statale 'Galileo Galilei' in Catania, Italy, in 1995.

 In 1999, he completed a bachelor's degree in political sciences at the University of Naples Federico II, Italy, with a thesis on international law.
 In 2000, he graduated from the Italian Air Force Academy, in Pozzuoli, Italy.

-Parmitano completed basic training with the U.S. Air Force at the Euro-Nato Joint Jet Pilot Training in Sheppard Air Force Base, Texas, US, in 2001.
-He completed the JCO/CAS course with the USAFE in Sembach, Germany, in 2002.
+Luca completed basic flight training with the US Air Force at the Euro-NATO Joint Jet Pilot Training in Sheppard Air Force Base, Texas, US, in 2001.
+In 2002 he qualified on the A-11 at the 101st Operational Conversion Unit.
+In the same year, he completed the JCO/CAS course with the USAFE in Sembach, Germany.

-In July 2009, Parmitano completed a master’s degree in experimental flight test engineering at the Institute Superieure de l’Aeronautique et de l’Espace (ISAE), in Toulouse, France.
+In July 2009, Luca completed a master’s degree in experimental flight test engineering at the Institute Superieure de l’Aeronautique et de l’Espace in Toulouse, France.

 Special honours

-Awarded a Silver Medal to the Aeronautical Valour by the President of the Italian Republic in 2007.
+Luca was awarded a Silver Medal to the Aeronautical Valour by the President of the Italian Republic in 2007.
+He was recognised a ‘Commendatore al Merito della Repubblica’ by the President of the Italian Republic in 2013.

 Experience

-Following completion of undergraduate pilot training in 2001, Parmitano flew the AM-X aircraft with the 13th Squadron, 32nd Wing in Amendola, Italy, from 2001 to 2007.
-During that time, he obtained all the qualifications on the aircraft, including Combat Ready, Four Ship Leader, Mission Commander/Package Leader.
+Following completion of undergraduate pilot training in 2001, Luca flew the AM-X aircraft with the 13th Group, 32nd Wing in Amendola, Italy, from 2001 to 2007.
+During that time, he obtained all aircraft qualifications, including Combat Ready, day/night air to air refuelling, Four Ship Leader and Mission Commander/Package Leader.

-Within the 13th Squadron he served as Chief of Training Section and Commander of the 76th Flight.
-He was also the 32nd Wing Electronic Warfare Officer (EWO).
+Within the 13th Group he served as Chief of Training Section and Commander of the 76th Flight.
+He was also the 32nd Wing Electronic Warfare Officer.

 In 2007, he was selected by the Italian Air Force to become a test pilot.
 He trained as an Experimental Test Pilot at EPNER, the French test pilot school in Istres.

-Parmitano is a captain in the Italian Air Force.
+Luca was promoted to the role of Colonel in the Italian Air Force ahead of his Beyond mission in 2019.
 He has logged more than 2000 hours flying time, is qualified on more than 20 types of military airplanes and helicopters, and has flown over 40 types of aircraft.